-Popular protests beginning in Moscow in 2011, demanding the reinstatement of free elections & the ability to form opposition parties.
+Tens of thousands of Russians took to the streets in Moscow and other cities, marking the largest public demonstrations since the fall of the Soviet Union.
 Hundreds if not thousands of protestors were detained on the first day of action (Dec 5), continuing over the next 2 years as punishments grew increasingly harsh and more activists were sent to penal colonies.

 The role of social media in the Snow Revolution

 The protests were notable for their use of technology and social media, which played a crucial role in organizing and spreading awareness.
 This was a new phenomenon in Russian political activism, reflecting the influence of the digital age on political movements.

 One of the leaders of the Snow Revolution, Alexei Navalny, emerged as a serious rival to Putin’s rule.
 In 2020 the Russian dictator had the popular blogger-turned-political leader poisoned with the powerful nerve agent novichok.
 He was treated in Germany and managed to survive, only to voluntarily return and be thrown into prison indefinitely by the Russian state.

 Aftermath of the Snow Revolution